-Cintas' cash and cash equivalents are generally classified within Level 1 or Level 2 of the fair value hierarchy.
-Financial instruments classified as Level 1 are based on quoted market prices in active markets, and financial instruments classified as Level 2 are based on quoted market prices, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency.
+Cintas' cash and cash equivalents are generally classified within Level 1 of the fair value hierarchy.
+Financial instruments classified as Level 1 are based on quoted market prices in active markets.
 The types of financial instruments Cintas classifies within Level 1 include most bank deposits and money market securities.
 Cintas does not adjust the quoted market price for such financial instruments.